baltasarsolanilla/campgroundtask/README.md

 npm install
 npm run dev

-To hit the backend, you will need to set the port where this app is running to 3000, and change env.local. file with corresponding port of API
+To hit the backend:
+ 1. Set the port where this app is running to 3000.
+ 2. Change env.local. file with corresponding port of API.
 ```